elcritch/nesper/README.md

 - Small community (e.g. lack of some libraries)
 - You likely won't get to use it at XYZ Megacorp
 - It will require some pioneering!

-## Nim ARC/ORC - Embeeded friendly Garbage Collector

-Nesper capitalizes on the new ARC garbage collector (GC) for Nim which has a few benefits over other GC's for embedded usage.
-Primarily, the ARC garbage collector uses a non-locking reference counting which significantly reduces the reference counting overhead.
-Locking is slow!
-ARC also does not rely on scanning the stack.
-This means you allocate large objects or arrays on the stack without worrying about GC collector efficiency.
-ARC is integrated in Nim and includes the ability to do C++ style move semantics which can greatly improve memory efficiency.
-The Nim compiler automatically tries to optimize moves, but the user can provide hints to help.

-ORC is the ARC garbage collect but with a cycle detection.
-It's fast and efficient and enables `async` and lambda function style programming without worrying about cycles.
-However, if you program your data structures without cycles you can use ARC which will be faster.